HowDoIGitHelp/CMSC23MDNotes/mdNotes/functional_programming/functional_formalism.md

 ## Lambda Calculus Encoding (Optional Reading)

 One of the most interesting things that the Lambda Calculus System demonstrates is its use in computability theory.
-It's importance in computing has led to the formulation of the Church-Turing Thesis which conjectures that the Lambda Calculus System and the hypothetical Turing machine rules as complete representations of any algorithm.
+Its importance in computing has led to the formulation of the Church-Turing Thesis which conjectures that the Lambda Calculus System and the hypothetical Turing machine rules as complete representations of any algorithm.
-The lambda calculus system is said to be **Turing Complete**, which means that the system can simulate any concievable Turing machine.
+The lambda calculus system is said to be **Turing Complete**, which means that the system can simulate any conceivable Turing machine.
 To demonstrate its Turing completeness this topic will show some of the encodings in lambda calculus.

 ### Boolean Values